 Identify any expected times when you will be away from work.
 We appreciate you taking the responsibility to find an appropriate replacement.

-If a unique learning experience arises and your workload permits, encourage the student to take advantage of it (e.g. if a special test or procedure is being performed on another nurse’s patient or an in-service is being offered).
+If a unique learning experience arises and your workload permits, encourage the learner to take advantage of it (e.g. if a special test or procedure is being performed on another nurse’s patient or an in-service is being offered).
 However, do not be afraid to deny permission.
-In many instances it is more valuable for the student to focus on the current nursing assignment than to be stimulated by something new.
+In many instances it is more valuable for the learner to focus on the current nursing assignment than to be stimulated by something new.

-Remember, the student’s primary objectives are to experience the reality of nursing practice and polish their professional nursing knowledge, skills, attitudes, and judgments.
+Remember, the learner’s primary objectives are to experience the reality of nursing practice and polish their professional nursing knowledge, skills, attitudes, and judgments.
 Ask yourself if the learning experience achieves any of these primary objectives.

-Students in preceptorship may take verbal orders, including phone orders if an RN hears them and co-signs the orders on the doctor’s order sheet.
+Learners in preceptorship may take verbal orders, including phone orders if an RN hears them and co-signs the orders on the doctor’s order sheet.

-- Student is supervised by the agency staff, instructor or preceptor until the student is considered safe to practice the skill independently.
+- Learner is supervised directly by the assigned preceptor or BCIT instructor until the learner is considered safe by the BCIT instructor to practice the skill independently.